oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

 ## Task 3: Create a model

-Now it's time to train the anomaly detection model and make predictions
+Now it's time to train the Anomaly Detection Model and make predictions.

-Creating a model requires 3 actions
+Creating a model requires 3 actions:
 - Select the proper compartment and data asset that we just created.
 - Set training parameters
 - Train a model